adamhovorka/pen/_posts/2015-07-13-lint-roller.md

 "Oh.
 My lappy's in the trunk, this was convenient, and I type basically as fast on here as I do on there.
 Custom keyboard, see?"

-Still not looking up from your wiry maze, she shoves the phone out at you for just long enough for you to see that half of the screen is flat black with a couple of small blue circles spaced randomly.
+Still not looking up from your wiry maze, she shoves the phone out at you for just long enough to see that half of the screen is flat black with a couple of small blue circles spaced randomly.
 "Yeah, I... sort of remember that.
 Wasn't it... red before?"

 "Mhm, sure..." she breathes absently, settling back into the 'zone' or whatever.